AbdulRafay98/Conditional-Based-Ride-Booking-Program-with-Sqlite/README.md

-# Simple-careem-application-program-with-sqlite-database
+# Conditional-Based-Ride-Booking-Program-with-sqlite-database

-# Simple-careem-program-using-different-conditional-statements-and-functions
+# Simple-ride-booking-program-using-conditional-statements
-This is a simple program that is based on diffrent conditional statements, function and some modules.
+This is question to answer based script that drive user from signing up to selecting a ride.
+The script uses diffrent conditional statements, function and some pre written modules.

-the program gives multiple option related to SIGN IN, SIGN UP, then let you chooce RIDE NOW or RIDE LATER option.After selecting RIDE NOW it gives vehicle option like
+The program gives multiple option related to SIGN IN, SIGN UP, then let you chooce RIDE NOW or RIDE LATER option.After selecting RIDE NOW it gives vehicle option like
 (cars, bikes etc).
 After booking vehicle you will get information about captain's name, car/bike name, model and captain's number.